andreamazz/AMBubbleTableView/README.md

-AMOptionsButtonFont             // UIFont, the button's text font AMOptionsBubbleSwipeEnabled     // @(BOOL), enables the swipe detection on a cell AMOptionsBubblePressEnabled     // @(BOOL), enables the long press detection on a cell
+AMOptionsButtonFont             // UIFont, the button's text font AMOptionsBubbleSwipeEnabled     // @(BOOL), enables the swipe detection on a cell AMOptionsBubblePressEnabled     // @(BOOL), enables the long press detection on a cell AMOptionsBubbleDetectionType    // @(int), the text detection type, refer to UIDataDetectorTypes.
+Defaults to UIDataDetectorTypeNone
 ```

 Changelog